DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **`border-radius`:** A fundamental CSS property for visual design that allows developers to create rounded corners on any element with a border.
 It can be applied to all four corners at once or to individual corners.

 ---

+#### SUBSECTION E: CREATING AN HTML AND CSS WEBSITE PART 5

+### Course Step Number: 408

+### Date Researched: 2025-08-05

+### Key Learnings:

+- The start of a new subsection.
+The student has been provided with a list of the upcoming topics to be covered in this section of the course.

+---